tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I started with node and express to use js as a server.
 I learned how to start the server and how to use nunjucks.

 **Thoughts**: It was easy to learn the basics of node, express, and use the templates because it looks similar to Django.

+### Day 37 June 19, 2020

+**Today's Progress**: Today I studied Python.
+I built an Instagram Bot who unfollow people that dont follow me back.
+Tomorrow I'll go back to study Javascript and web development.

+**Thoughts**: Build the instagram bot was very difficult, the code isn't very good.
+I'll improve this later and put in a github repository.